-Cambridge Pixel supplies ASD-100 and SPx Fusion to complement becker-aero’s ADS-B receivers providing better nationwide coverage and making flying safer across a number of sites in Asia.
+Cambridge Pixel supplies ASD-100 and SPx Fusion Server to complement becker-aero’s ADS-B receivers providing better nationwide coverage and making flying safer across a number of sites in Asia.

 ADS-B enabled infrastructures are especially important to deploy in areas where placement of a radar site is unfeasible, such as the highly mountainous terrains of Asia.
 Such terrain is notoriously challenging for aviators as it is exactly the kind of environment that creates the three common causes of turbulence: mountains, jet streams, and storms.

 becker-aero is a privately held company that develops, manufactures and distributes equipment for airborne and ground applications amongst other solutions, and when installing ADS-B systems to enhance existing air traffic management systems in the South and East Asia, becker-aero’s challenge was to fuse data from five redundant ADS-B ground stations (10 sensors) in two different ACCs (Area Control Centres), to feed the existing ATM systems.
-Cambridge Pixel was able to supply a combination of SPx Fusion and ASD-100, to complement becker-aero’s ADS-B receivers XAero helping to make flying safer and to extend air traffic surveillance coverage in the region.
+Cambridge Pixel was able to supply a combination of SPx Fusion Server and ASD-100, to complement becker-aero’s ADS-B receivers XAero helping to make flying safer and to extend air traffic surveillance coverage in the region.

 Cambridge Pixel’s innovative SPx Fusion application receives ASTERIX CAT-21 messages from becker-aero’s hardware and identifies which messages contain new aircraft data and which are repeats of previous messages.
 This is important because the installation of dual-redundant receivers at each site, together with geographical overlap between the sites, means multiple copies of each message are received.
 SPx Fusion de-duplicates the data to generate a single stream of correlated reports which are re-distributed via the network to the existing ATC systems and the new monitoring stations.
 Cambridge Pixel’s ASD-100 provides the monitoring display by receiving the fused reports and overlaying them in graphical format onto dynamic aeronautical charts.